OMAARRZZ/alx-system_engineering-devops/README.md

-New project for alx program
+New script projects for alx